-Broomfield’s Comprehensive Plan makes environmental stewardship a focal point of long-term social, economic, and environmental health.
-The City & County are working to expand these efforts to create a community that meets resident goals for energy, water conservation, local food and agriculture, business sustainability, and multi-modal transportation.
+At the City and County of Broomfield, environmental sustainability is a focal point of long-term social, economic, and environmental health.
+The 2016 Broomfield Comprehensive Plan lays out our community’s vision for environmental stewardship, including resource conservation, energy efficiency, and renewable energy.
+Our goal is to create a community that meets resident goals for energy, water conservation, local food and agriculture, business sustainability, waste reduction and multi-modal transportation.

 Broomfield and the Advisory Committee on Environmental Sustainability (ACES) are pleased to announce the official kickoff of our waste diversion initiative: Waste Zero.
 Find out more & get involved!